iramirezc-learning/ydkjs-self-evaluation/ydkjs-01-up-and-going/resources.md

 # Resources - YDKJS: Up & Going

-External resources recommended in the book
+External resources recommended in the book.

 ## Chapter 1.
 Into Programming